 Furthermore, as the world becomes increasingly interconnected, the complexity and scope of food safety challenges grow exponentially.
 Our global food supply chain is a vast network that spans continents, encompassing a diverse range of cultures, practices, and regulatory environments.

 This globalization of food supply, while beneficial in terms of variety and availability, brings with it a heightened risk of contamination and foodborne diseases.
 The intricacies of tracking food sources, maintaining consistent safety standards across different jurisdictions, and ensuring transparency throughout the supply chain are monumental tasks.
+The federal government, through agencies like the FDA and USDA, regulates food safety by establishing laws and rules that govern food production, handling, and distribution.

 The demands for rigorous food safety protocols are not just about adhering to regulations; they symbolize a commitment to public health, a responsibility to uphold consumer trust, and an ethical obligation to provide safe, healthy food to all.
+The Food Safety Modernization Act (FSMA) authorizes the FDA to regulate the way food, fruits, vegetables, and cereals are grown, harvested, and processed, and it was enacted in response to millions of cases of foodborne disease reported in the early 2000s.
+The FDA regulates over 80 percent of the food supply, while the USDA regulates the remaining 20 percent, including meat and poultry.

 As we navigate the complexities of a global food supply chain, understanding and adhering to food safety regulations becomes not just a legal obligation but a moral imperative.
-In this article, we will delve into the world of food safety, exploring the regulations that keep our food supply safe and the best practices for ensuring food safety compliance.
+In this article, we will delve into the world of food safety, exploring the regulations that keep our food supply safe and the best practices for ensuring food regulatory compliance.

 Key Regulatory Bodies and Standards